Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Outdoor Things to Do on Mount Desert Island

-We recommend always using a map or GPS to find a location, as several towns, villages, and attractions have similar names.
-For example, Seal Harbor vs. Seal Cove or National Park Canoe Rental not being affiliated with Acadia National Park.
+We recommend always using a map or GPS to find a location as several towns, villages, and attractions have similar names.
+For example, Seal Harbor vs. Seal Cove.
+Also of note, National Park Canoe Rental is not affiliated with Acadia National Park.

 Visit Acadia National Park